FusionAuth/fusionauth-site/site/_posts/2020-09-08-announcing-fusionauth-1-19.md

 Configuration options are now consistent no matter how you set them.
 Every option can be specified in one of three ways:

-* a key value pair in the `fusionauth.properties` file
 * environment variables
 * Java system properties, set with the `-D` command line option when starting FusionAuth
+* a key value pair in the `fusionauth.properties` file

+The list above is presented in precedence order.
+Environment variables overrule system properties, which in turn override values in `fusionauth.properties`.

 If you are running in Docker or Kubernetes, you'll have configuration flexibility without mounting any volumes.